 Dr. Vivian E. Thomson is an environmental policy expert with 30 years of practical and academic experience at the local, state, national, and international levels.
 She was Professor in the Departments of Environmental Sciences and Politics at the University of Virginia from 1997 to 2017, when she stepped down from her teaching and administrative responsibilities to focus on writing and research.
 She was Vice Chair and Member of the Virginia State Air Pollution Control Board (appointed by Governors Mark Warner and Tim Kaine) from 2002-2010.
 The Board adopts regulations and sets air pollution policy for the Commonwealth of Virginia.

-Professor Thomson’s latest book is Climate of Capitulation: An Insider’s Account of State Power in a Coal Nation (MIT Press, 2017).
+Professor Thomson’s latest book is Climate of Capitulation: An Insider’s Account of State Power in a Coal Nation (MIT Press, 2017), which won the 2018 book award, PROSE competition (Honorable Mention, Government and Politics), a much-coveted recognition for "the very best in professional and scholarly publishing."
 Early reviews say that “anyone interested in the problems of regulating environmental should read this book,” that the author “kicks ash and names names in this a no-holds-barred exposé,” and that the book is “engaging and accessible,” a “page-turner,” a “must-read,” “essential reading,” and “vivid and persuasive”.
 Professor Thomson has been interviewed on NPR and on Minnesota Public Radio about the book.
 Professor Thomson's September 2017 editorial in Scientific American draws on themes raised in Climate of Capitulation.
 In September 2017, the Southeast Energy News published a story about Climate of Capitulation.

 Dr. Thomson is author of Sophisticated Interdependence in Climate Policy: Federalism in the United States, Brazil, and Germany (Anthem Press, 2014), in which she offers suggestions for Clean Air Act regulations for greenhouse gas emissions from stationary sources.
 Using her domestic and cross-country analysis of state-national relations in climate policy in the United States, Brazil, and Germany, Dr. Thomson offers a policy framework is called “sophisticated interdependence.”
 Preliminary reviews say the book is “packed with insights,” “provides rich material for scholars and policymakers,” “offers a politically astute roadmap,” and “skillfully identifies common ground to break today’s stalemates.”